dd301/Python_crash_course/README.md

 # Python-crash-course

-Exercises from the book Python Crash Course (PCC) by Eric Matthes (First Edition).
+A few exercises from part 1 of the book Python Crash Course (PCC) by Eric Matthes (First Edition).

-Part 2 exercises are from the second edition.